cjus/node-neo4j-presentation/presentation/readme.md

 If you recall your high school biology class then this image might seem similar to our own nervous system and arteries!

-In truth, we need go no further than our thoughts to realize that the neurons in our own brains form a network graph.
+In truth, we need reflex no further than our thoughts to realize that the neurons in our own brains form a network graph.
 Indeed graphs are everywhere.

 <img src="neurons.jpg" width="300"/>